 Study on co(re)insurance

-The study was commissioned by the European Commission to Ernst & Young following a tender in 2011.
+New edition of the study which was commissioned by the European Commission to Ernst & Young following a tender in 2011.
+This new edition is an amended version of the edition published on February 8th 2014, Following the first edition of the report and comments received by some pools, the report was updated.
 It provides an:

 - Overview of co(re)insurance pools after the adoption of the new BER;